nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

-This page provides a real world example of how to configure [Redis](https://redis.io/docs/latest/) using a [ConfigMap](../../concepts/configuration/configmap.md) and builds on the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) tutorial.
+This tutorial provides a real-world example of how to configure [Redis](https://redis.io/docs/latest/) using a [ConfigMap](../../concepts/configuration/configmap.md) and builds on the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.

 ## {{% heading "objectives" %}}

-* Create a ConfigMap with Redis configuration values
+* Create a ConfigMap with Redis configuration values.
-* Create a Redis Pod that mounts and uses the created ConfigMap
+* Create a Redis Pod that mounts and uses the created ConfigMap.
 * Verify that the configuration was correctly applied.

 ## {{% heading "prerequisites" %}}